privacygmail cleanupemail security

 • Transparent subscription pricing ($1.89/month pro)

-• Free tier supported by pro subscriptions
+• The free tier is funded by pro subscriptions

-• Explicit "no data selling" policy
+• An explicit "no data selling" policy

 • Can't sell what they never collect